 So everyone knows that working out is good for you.
 That’s no secret.
-But when you’re diabetic and on medication for it, working out is a problem.
+But when you’re living with diabetes and on medication for it, working out is a problem.
 My doctor used to laugh and would say something like, “Yeah, you work out to lose weight, then your blood sugar goes down and you have to eat.”
 There’s basically no winning in the game.

 Like everything else, there is a solution to the problem, not that I’ve found it yet.
 Working out is like a double-edged sword.
 You either have to do it consistently so that your insulin intake reflects it (if you’re on the pump) or you have to turn the darn thing off when you’re stretching, moving and grooving.
 I don’t work out at the same time every day, so the bolus schedule that I’m on is hard to come by.
 I can change it every day, but I’m too lazy to do that.
 Usually my work outs last for about 45 minutes, so I just take it off, do my thing and put it back on.
 That’s not an issue.